-Our Customer Insights series focuses on our champions, offering a glimpse into how they make a difference in our industry.
-We’ll also highlight how they have helped build the difference that makes our #DAKCSfamily one of a kind!
+Our Customer Insights articles focus on our customer champions, offering a glimpse into how they make a difference in our industry.
+We’ll highlight how they have helped build the difference that makes our #DAKCSfamily one of a kind.

 Meet Stacy Willis of Account Management Resources

-We’d like to thank Stacy Willis, Director of Operations at Account Management Resources (AMR) for participating in the first interview.
+We’d like to thank Stacy Willis, Director of Operations at Account Management Resources (AMR) for participating in this interview.

-As she steps into the limelight announcing her candidacy for ACA International Board of Directors, she continues to take the steps necessary to better the community and our industry.
-She is a core part of what makes the #DAKCSdifference.
+As she announces her candidacy for re-election on the ACA International Board of Directors, she continues to take the steps necessary to better the community and our industry.
+She is a core part of what makes up the #DAKCSdifference.

 Can you tell us about your background in the accounts receivable/debt collection industry?